stuartverschoyle/apollon-gatsby/src/pages/index.md

 ---
+featuretitle: Investment Highlights
 templateKey: index-page
 title: Combining pioneering science with the power of nature
+heading: Apollon formularies U.K.
 image: /img/home-jumbotron.jpg
-heading: Apollon formularies U.K.
 mainpitch:
   title: Our strategy
-  description: >
-    Apollon is a Federally Licensed vertically integrated medical cannabis company operating in Jamaica.
-Through its subsidiaries and affiliates such as Apollon Formularies Jamaica (“AFJ”), has developed a suite of proprietary, trade secret, medical cannabis strains, technology, pharmaceutical products and therapeutic applications and AFJ is licensed and approved to cultivate, process, manufacture, perform research and develop, sell and distribute within the legalized hemp and medical cannabis industry in Jamaica .
+  description: "**Apollon** is a Federally Licensed vertically integrated medical
+    cannabis company operating in Jamaica.
+Through its subsidiaries and affiliates such as **Apollon Formularies Jamaica** (“AFJ”), has developed a suite of proprietary, trade secret, medical cannabis strains, technology, pharmaceutical products and therapeutic applications and AFJ is licensed and approved to cultivate, process, manufacture, perform research and develop, sell and distribute within the legalized hemp and medical cannabis industry in Jamaica ."
 description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
-featuretitle: Investment Highlights
 intro:
   blurbs:
     - image: /img/coffee.png